Terminal management via RS232 and API

 |---|---|

-The command is equivalent to pressing the Shut down the endpoint button in the Settings → Power → Power management section of the terminal control panel.
+The command is similar to pressing the Shut down the endpoint button in the Settings → Power → Power management section of the terminal control panel.

 This command is executed right after being sent without any preliminary confirmation request (unlike a similar action in the control panel).